scala-subscript/subscript/README.md

 - To check out the official examples, go to the [examples repository](https://github.com/scala-subscript/examples) and follow its "Getting Started" guide.
 - [Cheat sheet](http://www.cheatography.com/anatoliykmetyuk/cheat-sheets/subscript/) will help you to remember the language.

-## Getting Started for the contributors
+## Getting Started for contributors
 ### Structure
 This repository consists of two SBT projects under correspondent directories:
 - **plugins** with following subprojects